the-pulli/Nextcloud.mmBundle/README.md

 # Usage

-It consists two commands, `Upload Attachments`, `Configure Settings` and `Test Interpreter`.
+It consists three commands: `Upload Attachments`, `Configure Settings` and `Test Interpreter`.
 The first one uploads the attachments to Nextcloud.
 The second one opens a Python file containing all the configurable settings.
 And the last one checks the defined Python Interpreter and installs the dependencies.
 To automate adding attachments from MailMate to Nextcloud you can add a MailMate rule for your inbox to execute the Plugins `Upload Attachments` command.